Here’s an Original Trip Itinerary for the Inexistent Silk Road

 Welcome to Ephesus.

 You are finally on the Silk Road!
-This ancient city feels like stepping back into ancient times.
+The ancient city of Ephesus feels like stepping back into ancient times.
 It was the Roman Empire’s second-biggest city right after Rome itself.
 An interesting fact to know is that they’ve only unearthed about 20% of the city after 150 years of digging.
 In other words, there’s still a lot of the city waiting to be discovered.

 While there, you will find the Temple of Artemis, a massive structure that was one of the Seven Wonders of the Ancient World.
 Although it’s mostly rubble now, it used to be an epic temple with huge columns that took over a century to build.
 A fire in the 4th century B.C. destroyed the temple and it was actually rebuilt before it fell into ruins again1.